No products in the cart.

 The 4 stages of a weed plant

-From seed to a mature crop-ripe cannabis plant the plant goes through different stages and if you are interested in growing your own plant, it is important to understand every stage.
+From seed to a mature crop-ripe cannabis plant, the plant goes through different stages and which are all important to understand.
 Each stage is unique and therefore requires a unique approach in the field of care.
 Think of things like lighting, water and possibly nutrients.
 In addition, each phase gives the grower information.
-For example, when you can determine the genus of the plant and whether the plant is healthy or not.
+For example, determining the genus of the plant and whether the plant is healthy or not.
 The 4 stages of a weed plant we distinguish are:

 The cannabis seed is the starting point of a cannabis plant.
 A seed can be seen as a sleeping cannabis plant waiting for water to come to life.
 This is called germination.
 The germination of a seed takes an average of 24 hours and can take up to 168 hours (7 days).

 > Read our blog: how to germinate cannabis seeds

 When the root appears, the seed can be placed in a growing medium and provided with 18-24 hours of light.
 In this phase, the root first grows downwards and the seedling will grow upwards.
 From the trunk grow the first leaves to ensure the seedling receives sufficient sunlight to become stable, strong and healthy.

 The first leaves often have only one ribbed finger, but as soon as the plant grows, the leaves get more and more fingers.
 When the plant starts to develop leaves with the full number of fingers, we speak about a “seedling”.